structurizr/structurizr.github.io/onpremises/09-workspace-versioning.md

 ## Notes

 - The number of retained versions can be [configured](/onpremises/configuration) via a property named `structurizr.maxWorkspaceVersions`.
+- Diagram thumbnails are not stored for previous workspace versions.